San Francisco Breast Reduction Surgery

 After surgery, you will need to refrain from any rigorous activity and lifting anything heavier than 10 lbs for the first 2 weeks.
 Then, you may begin to perform light exercise, but should avoid chest exercises such as push-ups.
 You may begin more intense exercise at 4 weeks, and will be released to full activities at 6 weeks post op.
 Most women can see their final breast reduction results within 2 to 4 months, but your scars may take up to a year to fully resolve.

-A: As with any breast surgery, the goal is to make both breasts as symmetrical as possible.
+As with any breast enhancement surgery, the goal is to make both breasts as symmetrical as possible.
 However, no two breasts are exactly alike.
 It’s part of what makes us unique.